clipka/mealplanner/README.md

 - [ ] calculate amount of servings based on baselined ingredients
 - [ ] connect Alexa to meal planner to tell what to cook today
 - [ ] ...

+## TODO

+- [ ] Dependency Injection

+Due to the way I use Depends() to integrate use cases, I initiate storage models before using them.
+Therefore, I cannot create a shopping list and add items to it in the same invocation.
+That needs to be fixed.